 And baby, it’s been showin’

 Hmm.
 Nonetheless, it’s great to hear the rock’n’roll side of Elvis once more.
 The booming bass vocal of Jordanaire Ray Walker is superfluous, however.

-Unlike so many singles in 1961 that came and went at number 1 after a week, Presley’s usually stuck around a while longer, and this was no exception, spending four weeks at the top, and during the tenth anniversary of the birth of the UK charts.
-In its final week, a sexual revolution began when birth control pills became available on the National Health Service.
-The move would have a far-reaching effect on society, and you could argue the swinging 60s began on this day – 4 December.
+Unlike so many singles in 1961 that came and went at number 1 after a week, Presley’s usually stuck around a while longer, and this was no exception, spending four weeks at the top during the 10th anniversary of the birth of the UK charts.

 Written by: Doc Pomus & Mort Shuman